Okta (NASDAQ:OKTA) Price Target Raised to $95.00

-Okta (NASDAQ:OKTA – Get Rating) had its price target raised by equities research analysts at JPMorgan Chase & Co. from $90.00 to $95.00 in a report issued on Thursday, Benzinga reports.
-The firm presently has an “overweight” rating on the stock.
-JPMorgan Chase & Co.‘s price target suggests a potential upside of 21.14% from the company’s previous close.
+Okta (NASDAQ:OKTA – Get Rating) had its price target lifted by Mizuho from $90.00 to $95.00 in a report published on Thursday morning, The Fly reports.
+Mizuho currently has a buy rating on the stock.

-A number of other analysts also recently issued reports on OKTA.
-Wolfe Research dropped their price target on Okta from $100.00 to $70.00 and set an “outperform” rating for the company in a research report on Friday, November 11th.
-BMO Capital Markets lifted their price target on Okta from $80.00 to $94.00 and gave the company an “outperform” rating in a research report on Thursday.
-Citigroup dropped their price target on Okta from $98.00 to $65.00 in a research report on Sunday, November 13th.
-Truist Financial boosted their target price on Okta from $60.00 to $75.00 in a research report on Thursday.
-Finally, DA Davidson boosted their target price on Okta from $60.00 to $80.00 in a research report on Thursday.
-Four analysts have rated the stock with a sell rating, twelve have assigned a hold rating and twenty-two have given a buy rating to the company.
-Based on data from MarketBeat, Okta presently has an average rating of “Hold” and a consensus price target of $88.51.
+Several other equities research analysts have also recently commented on the stock.
+Oppenheimer cut their price objective on shares of Okta from $95.00 to $85.00 and set an outperform rating on the stock in a research report on Thursday, December 1st.
+Bank of America initiated coverage on shares of Okta in a research report on Monday, February 13th.
+They issued an underperform rating and a $64.00 price objective on the stock.
+Wedbush initiated coverage on shares of Okta in a research report on Wednesday, December 14th.
+They issued an outperform rating and a $86.00 price objective on the stock.
+Stifel Nicolaus raised shares of Okta from a hold rating to a buy rating and boosted their price objective for the company from $60.00 to $90.00 in a research report on Monday, January 30th.
+Finally, Scotiabank initiated coverage on shares of Okta in a research report on Wednesday, January 18th.
+They issued an outperform rating and a $90.00 price objective on the stock.
+Four analysts have rated the stock with a sell rating, twelve have assigned a hold rating and twenty-two have assigned a buy rating to the company.
+According to data from MarketBeat, Okta presently has an average rating of Hold and an average price target of $84.36.

 Okta Price Performance